 - Eye movement and EEG (brain wave) recordings to evaluate whether brain activity is affected

 - Magnetic resonance imaging (MRI) to monitor brain anatomy and function

 - Genetic studies to determine the effect various genes have on how behavior and brain function change during drug treatment

 First Six Weeks

-The first six weeks of evaluation, research procedures, and treatment take place at the UT Southwestern Medical Center site of the First Episode Psycosis Program.
-During this time, participants are told about the research nature of the program, including the clinical/diagnostic evaluations, treatment program, and brain function tests.
+The first six weeks of evaluation, research procedures, and treatment take place at the UT Southwestern Medical Center site of the First Episode Psychosis Program.
+During this time, participants are told about the research nature of the FEPP, including the clinical/diagnostic evaluations, treatment program, and brain function tests.

-Research partipation is required to participate in the program.
+Research participation is required to join First Episode Psychosis Program.
 Participants receive written informed consent documents that explain the study and all of their questions are answered.
 Families remain involved in this process to the extent desired by the participants.
 The sole exception: individuals under 18 must have their parents involved.

-Prior to beginining the study, reseach coordinators work with the participants to ensure that they understand all possible risks and benefits, how to withdraw at any point, if needed, and what to do if they encounter problems.
-Before a decision is made to start psychiatric medication, partipants are thoroughly evaluted with diagnostic evaluations and research study procedures over a one- to five-day period.
+Prior to beginning the study, research coordinators work with the participants to ensure that they understand all possible risks and benefits, how to withdraw at any point, if needed, and what to do if they encounter problems.
+Before a decision is made to start psychiatric medication, participants are thoroughly evaluated with diagnostic evaluations and research study procedures over a one- to five-day period.

 The same diagnostic tests are repeated four to six weeks after treatment begins to determine the effects of treatment.